FenixAlliance/ABS.Docs/English/Internationalization/Localization-Strings.md

 @localizedString
 ```

-To create a Lozalizable Resource:
+To create a Localizable Resource:
 1. Go to your Suite Admin Center,
 1. Select Internationalization > Strings from the left-hand menu.
 1. Select your base language and target language.